Tag Archives: mycelium tech

 Atalanta’s indigo aura went deep down into the roots and out into nerves and hearts – of birds just waking into the new day.
 A cat laying casually at the edge of shrubs above the beach, lifted her eyes with Attie and looked at me too.

-“Priestess, welcome home,” they said.
+“Priestess, welcome home,” we said.

 And we did not need to, but we reached out for one another’s hands, the cooled and solemn palms and fingers, the warmth of our blood, the meeting of green and brown and blue eyes.
-[Alexandra]

 There is still nothing like hugging a dear friend, Juno thought, feeling more.
 She was now woven into the muscle and bone and minds of these women…with whom she was ready to travel to the stars.